Nam Le

 Nam Le (Vietnamese: Lê Nam; born 1978) is a Vietnamese-born Australian writer, who won the Dylan Thomas Prize for his book The Boat, a collection of short stories.
 His stories have been published in many places including Best Australian Stories 2007, Best New American Voices, Zoetrope: All-Story, A Public Space and One Story.
-In 2008 he was named a 5 under 35 honoree by the National Book Foundation.
+In 2008 he was named a "5 Under 35" honoree by the National Book Foundation.
+In 2024 he published his first poetry collection with Knopf, 36 Ways of Writing a Vietnamese Poem.

-Life and early career
+Early life and education

 Nam Le came to Australia from Vietnam with his parents, when he was less than a year old, as a boat refugee.
 He attended Melbourne Grammar School and the University of Melbourne, from which he graduated with a BA (Hons) and LLB (Hons).
 His Arts thesis supervisor was the Australian poet Chris Wallace-Crabbe.
 He worked as a corporate lawyer and was admitted to the Supreme Court of Victoria in 2003/2004.

 Le decided to turn to writing, and in 2004 attended the Iowa Writers' Workshop in the United States where he completed a master's degree in creative writing.
 He became fiction editor at the Harvard Review.
 His first short story was published in Zoetrope in 2006.
-Nam Le also held fellowships at the Fine Arts Work Center in Provincetown in 2006, and at the Phillips Exeter Academy, in 2007.
+Nam Le also held fellowships at the Fine Arts Work Center in Provincetown in 2006, and at Phillips Exeter Academy, in 2007.

 In an interview on Australian ABC radio, he said he turned from law to writing due to his love of reading: "I loved reading, and if you asked me why I decided to become a writer, that's the answer right there, because I was a reader and I was just so enthralled and thrilled by the stuff that I'd read that I just thought; what could be better?
-How could you possibly better spend your time than trying to recreate that feeling for other people".
+How could you possibly better spend your time than trying to recreate that feeling for other people."
 In the same interview he said that his first writing was poetry.

 He returned to Australia in 2008, but is moving to Great Britain to take up a writing fellowship at the University of East Anglia.

 When asked about his source of inspiration, Nam Le said in 2008 that "I’d say I’m most inspired by my parents for the choices and sacrifices they’ve made.
-It still boggles me".
+It still boggles me."